 - Apply to the Magistrates Court for you to be sent to prison

 You can also be asked to provide information about your employment and income.
-Failure to supply this information is a criminal offence and the Council may prosecute you in the Magistrates Court.
-The penalty if you are convicted is a fine of up to £500.00 plus an order to pay the Council’s court costs.
+Failure to supply this information is a criminal offence and the council may prosecute you in the Magistrates Court.
+The penalty if you are convicted is a fine of up to £500 plus an order to pay our court costs.

-Once the Magistrates Court has issued a Liability Order for non payment of Council Tax the Council can issue an Attachment of Earnings Order.
+Once the Magistrates Court has issued a Liability Order for non payment of Council Tax we can issue an Attachment of Earnings Order.

-This means a legal order is sent to a person’s employer instructing them to take deductions from their wages each time they are paid.
+This means a legal order is sent to your employer instructing them to take deductions from your wages each time they are paid.

-The amount that can be taken is set by the Government and is based on the person’s take home pay.
+The amount that can be taken is set by the Government and is based on your take home pay.
 The following table shows how much is taken: